• Skip to primary navigation

 See the recipe card below for complete directions.

-Use these process shots to help get the best results.
-These are visual cues for desired consistencies.
+These process shots give visual cues to help get the best results.

 Whisking cornstarch and almond milk in a measuring cup.